Mark de Paola

 De Paola continues to work with select clients around the world combining his artistic sensibilities.

-De Paola's fine art series is the "Art of Backstage" worldwide collaboration with Aveda during New York Fashion Weeks.
-Immersed in the primal backstage environment of fashion week , NYC based fine art photographer, Mark de Paola documents a visual collective consciousness between artists, immortalizing a look otherwise walked and disposed of.
+De Paola's fine art series "Art of Backstage" is a worldwide collaboration with Aveda during New York Fashion Weeks.
+Immersed in the primal backstage environment of fashion week, de Paola documents a visual collective consciousness between artists, immortalizing a look otherwise walked and disposed of.
 Rendering de Paola’s unmanipulated and cinematic narrative, “Art of Backstage” has been produced using with the historic photojournalist’s tool, the Leica Camera.
-The series was most recently exhibited at the Leica Store Ginza Six in Tokyo and at the 7th Dali International Photo Festival in Dali, China.
-The series is slated to travel on to Vietnam, Singapore Malaysia, and other cities in China in 2017 and 2018.
+The series was most recently exhibited at the Leica Store Ginza Six in Tokyo, the 7th Dali International Photo Festival in Dali, China, and the Leica Gallery Soho in New York City.
+The series is slated to travel on to Vietnam, Singapore, Malaysia, and other cities in China in 2018.

-"Recent Work" is de Paola's most current fine art series that debuted at PhotoFairs SF alongside Fred Lyon and Ralph Gibson with Leica Gallery San Francisco in Winter 2018.
-Future exhibition and special project dates to be announced Summer 2018.
+"Recent Work" is de Paola's most current fine art series that debuted at PhotoFairs SF alongside Fred Lyon, Ralph Gibson and Danny Wilcox Frazier with the Leica Gallery San Francisco in Winter 2018.
+“Recent Work” is an exploration of visceral emotion without intellect depicting portrait, figure, texture, and inanimate object.
+De Paola works to transcend time and category.
+The series will travel for the first solo exhibition of the series to the Leica Gallery Porto Fall 2018 with more exhibition and special project dates to be announced Summer 2018.

 Mark's work is included in fine art photographic collections, both public and private, around the world.

-In addition, Mark continues to give master classes worldwide including “Stanley Kubrick: The Exhibition” at the Contemporary Jewish Museum San Francisco, "Leica M Panel" with Ralph Gibson and Leica Camera at Photoville New York City, and de Paola's Masterclass “Photography Wide Open” at the Leica Store San Francisco, the Leica Gallery Los Angeles, the Leica Store Boston, the Leica Store Tokyo, New York Film Academy, and Photoville NYC.
+In addition, Mark continues to give master classes worldwide including “Stanley Kubrick: The Exhibition” at the Contemporary Jewish Museum San Francisco, "Leica M Panel" with Ralph Gibson and Leica Camera at Photoville New York City, and de Paola's Masterclass “Photography Wide Open” at the Leica Store San Francisco, the Leica Gallery Los Angeles, the Leica Store Boston, the Leica Store Tokyo, and the New York Film Academy.
 Most recently, de Paola gave a private master workshop at the Great Wall of China and a three day intensive in the ancient Chinese town of Dali.

 Producing and directing multiple upcoming feature films, including Proof Film, as well as producing his own fine art portfolios, de Paola melds the crossroads between both fine art and commercial aesthetic.

-Commercial Credits: Vogue Spain, Vogue Mexico, Giorgio RED Worldwide Launch, Brioni, Gucci, Donna Karan, English Ideas Cosmetics, Sephora, MAC Cosmetics, Neutrogena, Aveda, Smart, and Sony + nearly 700 television commercials.
+Commercial Credits: Vogue Spain, Vogue Mexico, Giorgio RED Worldwide Launch, Brioni, Gucci, Donna Karan, English Ideas Cosmetics, Sephora, MAC Cosmetics, Neutrogena, Aveda, Smart, Leica Camera AG (Leica TL2 + Thambar Lens commercial launches), and Sony + nearly 700 television commercials.